Skip to main content

 Club Focus: Dairy, livestock, variety.
 Ages 5-18

-This club focuses on dairy production, raising and showing dairy cattle.
+Since 2009, this club has focused on dairy production, raising and showing dairy cattle.
 The club also participates in a variety of other activities, community service and citizenship projects.
+Usually meet monthly.

 Contact(s): Mary Strickland – mary.strickland@unchealth.unc.edu and Casey Denton– Caseybugg1995@gmail.com